danelms/softEng/minutes.md

 - Decided against a DB factory in favour of SQLite connectivity only

 ### 17/11/22 S
--Began implementation of new DB connection approach
+- Began implementation of new DB connection approach

 ### 19/11/22 S
 - DB connection implementation progress